Like all other NHS organisations, the Deanery utilises the Integrated Research Application System: https://www.myresearchproject.org.uk/

-Anyone wishing to conduct education or workforce-related research involving deanery trainees must register with IRAS and complete an NHS R&D form.
-The completed R&D form should be sent to our administrator, Rebecca Marland email@example.com along with the following documents:
+Anyone wishing to conduct education or workforce-related research involving Deanery trainees or trainers must register with IRAS and complete an NHS R&D form.
+A PDF of the completed R&D form should be sent to our administrator, Rebecca Marland email@example.com along with the following documents:

 - the research protocol;